Skip to Main Content

 In both Englewood and West Englewood, roughly half of the population is at risk of food insecurity, according to the Food Depository’s analysis, which factors in data on income, unemployment and renter occupancy.
 The corner of 63rd and Racine straddles the line between both communities.

-But there’s also a vibrant ecosystem of businesses, nonprofits and community groups in the Englewood neighborhood working to expand access to healthy food, all of which is well-documented in “The South Side,” a nonfiction book by Chicago journalist Natalie Moore.
+But there’s also a vibrant ecosystem of businesses, nonprofits and community groups in the Englewood community working to expand access to healthy food, all of which is well-documented in “The South Side,” a nonfiction book by Chicago journalist Natalie Moore.

-For years, IMAN has worked with corner store owners in Englewood to expand their offerings of health food.
+For years, IMAN has worked with corner store owners in the Englewood community to expand their offerings of health food.
 The Food and Wellness Center is a natural extension of that work, said community organizer Ahmad Jitan, and an important piece of the group’s larger vision for the future.

 Ahmad Jitan of IMAN